cpplife/mycscope/README.md

 My modification of cscope for win32.

+### What done:
+    1. No external sort tool; merged sort function with code;
+    2. Speedup the text search with multi threads;
+    3. Ignored struct declaration when search symbol.

 ### Build with MinGW

     1. Install MinGw and MSYS, make sure bison (or flex and yacc) installed;